Maximin Robust Bayesian Experimental Design: Robust Experimental Design

-\end{proposition} This representation directly mirrors the interpretation of Shannon's mutual information, defined in~\eqref{eq:eig-param-div}, as an expected divergence between prior and posterior in the well-specified setting.
+\end{proposition} The form in~\eqref{eq:risk-sensitive-form} directly mirrors the interpretation of Shannon's mutual information, defined in~\eqref{eq:eig-param-div}, as an expected divergence between prior and posterior in the well-specified setting.
 However, it identifies the conditional utility $G_{\alpha}(x, \xi)$ as the R\'enyi divergence between the nominal posterior and the prior, while the overall robust expected information gain $I_{\alpha}^{S}(\theta; x)(\xi)$ aggregates these conditional gains through a risk-sensitive exponential average.

+Moreover, the expansion in~\eqref{eq:risk-sensitive-expansion} makes risk-sensitivity explicit.
+Approximately, $I_{\alpha}^{S}(\theta; x)(\xi)$ equals Shannon's expected information gain $I(\xi)$ with an additional variance term that, for $\alpha \in (0, 1)$, penalizes designs whose realized information gain fluctuates across design-outcome pairs. }